christophergandrud/ref_2014_IR_PoliSci/README.md

 # More Complex Model: Google Scholar + Impact Factor

 To examine how well these journal metrics could predict REF Output GPAs I first ran the random forest regression model on a random sample of 70% of the 56 universities (i.e. 38) that made REF submissions for IR/Political Science.
 I then used the estimates from the model to predict the REF Output scores of the remaining 30% (i.e. 17 universities).
 The following figure compares the actual REF GPA scores to the predictions.
 Note: if the model perfectly predicted the GPA score then each dot would lie one the 45 degree line.
-The mean prediction error when using the two journal metrics was only 0.05.
-In other words, on average the model incorrectly predicted the REF GPA score by 0.05 GPA points or only 1.2% of the GPA scale.
+The mean prediction error when using the two journal metrics was 0.05.
+In other words, on average the model incorrectly predicted the REF GPA score by 0.05 GPA points or 1.2% of the GPA scale.

 <div class="figure">
 <img src="README_files/figure-html/unnamed-chunk-1-1.png" alt="Actual vs. Predicted 2014 REF Output GPAs Using Both Journal Metrics for a Test Set of 17 Randomly Selected Universities"  />
 <p class="caption">Actual vs. Predicted 2014 REF Output GPAs Using Both Journal Metrics for a Test Set of 17 Randomly Selected Universities</p>
 </div>

-# Simpler model: Google Scholar-only
+# Simpler model: Google Scholar Only

 The percentage of journal submissions in the top Google Scholar lists is more strongly correlated with REF GPA scores than impact factors.
 Would a simpler model using just the Google Scholar metric perform just as well as the more complex two metric model?
 The following figures shows actual vs. predicted GPA scores for this model.
 The mean prediction error when using only the Google Scholar metric was 0.012.
 In other words, on average the model incorrectly predicted the REF GPA score by 0.01 GPA points or 0.3% of the GPA scale.
-The Goolge Scholar-only model actually out performs the the more complex model that also included information on impact factors.
+The Goolge Scholar Only model actually out performs the the more complex model that also included information on impact factors.

 <div class="figure">
 <img src="README_files/figure-html/unnamed-chunk-3-1.png" alt="Actual vs. Predicted 2014 REF Output GPAs Using Google Scholar Metric for a Test Set of 17 Randomly Selected Universities"  />